BardisRenos/ExportStatSpark/README.md

 ### Configure the Spark environment

 To manage a large volume of database tables, Spark can be a useful tool.
-The first block create the spark session.
+The first block create the spark session to my local machine.

 ```python
  def extract_data(self):